aabbtree77/twinpeekz/README.md

 ### Pointers

 Pointers bring [troubles](https://github.com/g3n/engine/issues/163), and we get them without the ability to control stack vs heap allocations.
-They also overlap with some other purposes: Passing around mutable arguments, and a pointer nil-value check if the structure field exists after loading a struct from *.json.
+They also overlap with some other purposes: Passing around mutable data, and a pointer nil-value check if the structure field exists after loading a struct from *.json.
 Pointers are also in the type specifiers, Go slice semantics, they also decay.
 Bugs appear in shallow vs deep copying, [interfaces and nil](http://www.jerf.org/iri/post/2957).

 I did not suffer from notorious json deserialization or nil dereferencing, but the problems are there, and the pointer codes do not inspire confidence.
-They simply make you think more than you have to in a GC-language, without any advantage to the language user.
+They also make you think more than you have to in a GC-language, without any advantage to the language user.

 ### Tools and Golang Space-Time

 The types and constructs are flat enough to reach anything with printf.
 I relied on go-vim and its :GoDef with ctrl+O to get back.
 These two commands helped to navigate 3rd party codes.
 However, I could start working with Quim Muntal's GLTF library with its virtually nonexisting docs only by reading [Issue #26](https://github.com/qmuntal/gltf/issues/26).
-Still, a huge plus for Golang in that codes do not tend to be overengineered with generic type nonsense.
+Still, a huge plus for Golang in that 3rd party codes have the chance to be grokked without too much suffering, at least prior to v1.18 and v1.23.

 We have no luxury with "import pdb; pdb.set_trace()" and Python's REPL, but that is not a problem.
-Perhaps [gdbgui](https://www.gdbgui.com/) or [gdlv](https://github.com/aarzilli/gdlv/issues/20) could be useful, but I did not need them at all.
+Perhaps [gdbgui](https://www.gdbgui.com/), [gdlv](https://github.com/aarzilli/gdlv/issues/20), or VS Code could be useful, but I did not need them at all.

 ### The Bad and the Ugly

 Unfortunately, Go v1.18 introduced [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) and Go v1.23 - [iterators](https://www.gingerbill.org/article/2024/06/17/go-iterator-design/), without fixing [the trillion dollar mistake](https://github.com/tcard/sgo).
 Golang is now just like C#, TypeScript, Kotlin, Swift, or Dart, but without their null safety and GUI frameworks, and with pointers and locks instead of higher level language features.

 For a casual user outside of corporate Erlang/JVM/.Net distributed container spaces, there is little reason to worry about Golang.
+If you keep hearing those "how I replaced React with Go+Templ+HTMX" stories, see ["hello Javascript, oh how I've missed you](https://www.youtube.com/watch?v=mt1ZCai1G-I&ab_channel=WebDevCody) by Web Dev Cody.

 I would not rule it out entirely though.
 Its runtime may serve as a lightweight JVM for the next generation programming languages: [Starlark-Go](https://github.com/google/starlark-go), [Borgo?](https://github.com/borgo-lang/borgo) Note that Borgo is written in Rust, and so are [Inko](https://github.com/inko-lang/inko), [Roc](https://github.com/roc-lang/roc), and [Gleam](https://github.com/gleam-lang/gleam).

 Golang still leads [libp2p](https://libp2p.io/implementations/) (see e.g. [my uses of it](https://github.com/mudler/edgevpn/issues/25)), but Rust is close there too.

-In my opinion, Golang and Rust are very niche corporate languages which are not good for [1x engineering](https://www.reddit.com/r/webdev/comments/jw00eb/what_is_a_1x_engineer/).
-This repository is my example of Golang misused, unfortunately.

 ## OpenGL Experience Report